jessicagrosman/training-blog/_posts/2019-02-24-challenge-passwords.md

 ## Planning

 With the above context swirling in my head for some time, I started the text-based story boards to plan the content.
 I like storyboards because it makes the actual development quicker.
-Check out [the storyboard pdf] (/blog/assets/pdf/password_storyboard.PDF).
+Check out [the storyboard pdf](/blog/assets/pdf/password_storyboard.PDF).

 I also researched tabbed outlines and decided to go with one similar to [a Storyline Demo](https://www.youtube.com/watch?v=dI0Yy1d1Fb8).